Fiscal Year 2019 Report

 Due Process Hearings

-The BSEA received 483 hearing requests during FY 2019 (an almost identical number to the 481request in the prior year).
+The BSEA received 483 hearing requests during FY 2019 (an almost identical number to the 481 requests).
 BSEA hearing officers conducted full hearings resulting in the issuance of 19 decisions (representing an increase from the 13 decisions issued in the previous year).
 In addition, 48 substantive written rulings were issued (as compared to 35 in the previous year).

-Of the 19 decisions noted above, fully prevailed in 3,school districts fully; prevailed in 13,was granted in 1, and 2 matters were decisions on appeals of LEA assignment
+Of the 19 decisions noted above, parents fully prevailed in 3; school districts fully prevailed in 13; mixed relief was granted in 1 matter and 2 matters were decisions on appeals of LEA assignments.

 Statistics with respect to outcome in relation to representation are as follows: